-- Try Checkfront’s Booking System Free for 21 days
+- Start Using Checkfront’s Booking System for Free

 Talk to other tour guides

 When starting a business, many entrepreneurs think they need to do everything on their own.
 This can lead to loneliness and frustration.
-And you don’t have to do it alone.
+But, you don’t have to do it alone.
 Many guides would be happy to share their knowledge with you.
-Go out and build relationships with other operators in your city, who aren’t directly your competitors.
-Then take a trip somewhere and talk to guides that have the same type of company you are starting.
-Make a list of everything you can image going wrong and ask them how they dealt with it.
-You’ll come away with a ton of valuable information and a new friend in your corner.
+Go out and build relationships with other operators in your city, who aren’t direct competitors.
+Online communities like Tourpreneur are an invaluable resource for tour operators at any stage of their business.

 Take any opportunity you have to build relationships with local business.
-While it’s difficult to walk into a room full of strangers and feel like an outsider, you won’t regret pushing yourself to do this.
+While it’s difficult to walk into a room full of strangers and feel like an outsider, you won’t regret pushing yourself to meet other business owners.
 You’ll feel connected to people in the same boat as you and get a lot from the relationships you make.
 Just don’t forget to give back.
 Here are a few key relationships you should build locally:

 - Hotel front desks and tour desks

 With your target market defined and your marketing strategy ready to go, it’s time to get the word out about your amazing business!
 From online travel agents to social media to email marketing, we’ll cover it all:

 List your tours on OTAs

 Make it easy for travelers to find you by listing your tour on online travel agents (OTAs).
 OTA’s like Viator, Expedia Local Expert, Google Things To Do and GetYourGuide already have experience in digital advertising and have built up a mass following.
 While they will take a commission from your sales, they also have a significant amount of marketing spend at their disposal that your business can benefit from.